 Finally, influence is the downstream impact of an invention, measured by how often it is cited by other organizations.
 Via the Derwent Patents Citation Index, citations to an organization’s patents are counted over the most recent five years, excluding self citations.

 Scores for each of these areas are tallied and combined to produce the list of the Top 100 Global Innovator list.

 Data Sources and Tools

-Thomson Innovation powers the IP markets by providing access to the most trusted, reliable and complete patent data and scientific literature.
+Dewent Innovation powers the IP markets by providing access to the most trusted, reliable and complete patent data and scientific literature.
 With advanced search, analysis and visualization capabilities, you can collaborate and no longer need to check multiple sources, cope with foreign languages, or deal with the risk of incomplete records.
-Within Thomson Innovation, Derwent World Patent Index, Derwent World Citation Index and Web of Science provide the widest perspective of an invention, its impact and influence.
+Within Derwent Innovation, Derwent World Patents Index, Derwent Patents Citation Index and Web of Science provide the widest perspective of an invention, its impact and influence.

 Derwent World Patents Index is the world’s authoritative source of patent information and is trusted by nearly 40 of the world’s patent offices and global innovators for decisions on validity and infringement, identifying existing prior art, finding white space and performing competitive landscape research.
 Covering 50 patent issuing authorities, English translation and editorially enhanced descriptions and value added insights enables you to accurately understand the scope of an invention without legal jargons.

 Derwent Patents Citation Index is a citation database with both patent and scholarly literature citations used for identifying potential licensing partners, possible competitive threats and ways to evolve core assets.
 Updated weekly this rich content traces historical references on which an invention is built, as well as an invention’s impact and future technologies that advance it.